RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 Payoff Tiles
 Assorted tiles which are made to combo with specific situations or strategies
-1. Scaling Credit Generator
-	1. Gains +1 credit every time it enters the grid
+1. Scaling Credit Generator.
+Gains +1 credit every time it enters the grid
-2. Danger scaling credit generator, gain X credits per danger on grid, at end of round
+2. Danger scaling credit generator, gain X credits per danger producer on grid, at end of round
-3. Danger scaling energy generator, gain X energy per danger on grid, at end of round
+3. Danger scaling energy generator, gain X energy per danger producer on grid, at end of round
 4. "Scales with self" credit generator.
 Each copy of this on the grid increases earnings, at end of round
 5. Scales with Basic mining bot credit generator, at end of round
 6. Scales with "Empty cells on line".
 Scales with grid size, at end of round